 With cybercrime escalating like never before, investment in blockchain platforms is becoming a greater priority

-Cybersecurity industry has lately been buzzing with security concerns daunting the digital age.
+The cybersecurity industry has lately been buzzing with security concerns daunting the digital age.
 Incidents such as the Kaspersky Lab fiasco where the Department of Homeland Security (DHS) issued a directive on Sept.
 13 banning the use of Kaspersky Lab software at federal agencies, is making enterprises nervous around the subject.
 After digging deeper into the issue, however, one finds that the Kaspersky isn’t yet proven guilty and may turn out to be a victim of the feud between the Russian government and intelligence agencies.
 Coming back to the blockchain booming popularity, a growing number of projects are using the popular concept of blockchain to generate new virtual currency.
-Some of them being new forms of a token with an active user based, while others are odd knockoff platforms advertising fake blockchain products.
+Some of them being new forms of a token with an active user base, while others are odd knockoff platforms advertising fake blockchain products.

 Whether its big corporates or daily mobile users, nobody seems to be immune to malicious and offensive acts targeting computer networks, infrastructures, and personal computer devices.
 Law enforcement and enterprises are joining hands to combat the surging exploitation of Bitcoin or as some call it, the currency of criminals.
-Although its impossible to trace the exact statistics of cybercriminal incidents, Kurt Baumgarten, Head of Information Security & Technology Management at Linedata in Boston, MA, does offer a close insight into the issue.
+Although it's impossible to trace the exact statistics of cybercriminal incidents, Kurt Baumgarten, Head of Information Security & Technology Management at Linedata in Boston, MA, does offer a close insight into the issue.
 At a cybercrime panel in London, Baumgarten observed, “According to some recent figures [on cybercrime] the global figure has been put at around $200 billion (bn) annually.
 Or, looking at it from the retail level $670m in associated costs through theft, time loss, identify theft, etc.”

 Kaspersky Lab (Yes!
 The one that’s now banned at federal agencies) in 2017 had released a valuable report on the average cost of cybercrime on enterprises and the numbers are surely alarming.
 The report suggests that on a global scale, the cost of a data breach for enterprises has hiked 11 percent in 2017.
 In the U.S., the average cost of a cyber attack for enterprises grew from $1.2 million in 2016 to $1.3 million in 2017.
 That’s 10 times higher than the $117K cost of a breach for SMBs.
 (The data for this report was assimilated from a survey of more than 5,000 businesses across 30 countries, so yes its pretty credible!)
 Naturally, cybersecurity is becoming a priority for businesses in their investment plans.
 In 2017, IT security budgets escalated up to 18 percent for enterprises as compared to 16 percent in 2016.
-Financial firms being the highest spender on cybersecurity with a budget of $1,436 per head and Industrial firms spending the least with $748,000, despite the cyber attacks on ICS infrastructure being up to 5 percent in 2017.
+Financial firms being the highest spender on cybersecurity with a budget of $1,436 per head and Industrial firms spending the least with $748,000, despite the cyberattacks on ICS infrastructure being up to 5 percent in 2017.

 As Max Niebylski, Gladius CEO and co-founder assert, “Gladius kills two birds with one stone by utilizing unused resources to build a robust network to make websites load faster and yet still stay strong under network flooding attacks,” Besides Niebylski, the team comprises of Marcelo McAndrew and Alex Godwin.
-The aim of the blockchain based platform is to fight DDoS attacks by incentivizing users to share their bandwidth.
+The aim of the blockchain-based platform is to fight DDoS attacks by incentivizing users to share their bandwidth.

 With cybercrime growing as a major threat, enterprises are pooling a greater investment into buying solutions such as those offered by Gladius.
 Yet, prevention alone isn’t going to solve this digital malice.
 Enterprises, besides detective controls also need to adopt ‘reactive’ controls to know what actions to take when a cyber attack is identified.
 Framework contracts (i.e. period rates), for example, can help you get Cyber Forensic Services at a standard market rate of £2,500-£3,000 as opposed to the daily rates that cost around £8,000 (c$11,200), making Framework contracts extremely cost-effective.